DigitalRiver/react-atlas/README.md

 React Atlas originally started off as a fork of [React Toolbox](https://github.com/react-toolbox/react-toolbox).
 We liked the hierarchy and the way the components were built among many other things.
 However, we didn't want to be married to the Material Design concept, and wanted to make a library that was a little more generic looking in regards to style and functionality.
 We hope that React Atlas will be that tool.

 ## Requirements
-If using react-atlas via NPM, you will need to make sure you reference the CSS file that is packaged with it.
+If using React Atlas via NPM, you will need to make sure you reference the CSS file that is packaged with it.
 That should be it.
 Oh, also this library only officially supports [Node 4.2.x](https://nodejs.org/en/) and React 0.14.x, for now.

 If you wish to use this project via a fork, and build/minifiy on your own, you will need to account for the following: